1992–93 NFL playoffs: NFC: San Francisco 49ers 20, Washington Redskins 13

 In the second half, Washington converted two Young fumbles into 10 points.
 The 49ers got a great scoring opportunity after Whitmore intercepted a pass from Mark Rypien in the third quarter.
 But while scrambling for a first down, Young lost a fumble without being touched and linebacker Monte Coleman recovered it.
-This led to a 71-yard drive finished off by Lohmiller's 32-yard field goal, cutting Washington's deficit to 17-6.
-On the next series, the ball again slipped out of Young's hands, this time on a pass attempt, and Redskins offensive tackle Charles Mann recovered it on the San Francisco 15-yard line.
-Three plays later, Rypien scored on a 1-yard sneak, cutting the deficit to 17-13 early in the fourth quarter.
+This led to a 71-yard drive finished off by Lohmiller's 32-yard field goal, cutting Washington's deficit to 17–6.
+On the next series, the ball again slipped out of Young's hands, this time on a pass attempt, and Redskins defensive lineman Charles Mann recovered it on the San Francisco 15-yard line.
+Three plays later, Rypien scored on a 1-yard sneak, cutting the deficit to 17–13 early in the fourth quarter.

 Following a 49ers punt, Washington moved the ball 52 yards to the 49ers 23-yard line.
 But with 9:52 left, Mitchell fumbled a botched handoff attempt by Rypien and linebacker Michael Walter recovered the fumble.
-San Francisco then marched 59 yards in 14 plays, featuring a 16-yard completion from Young to Rice on third and 10, on a drive that consumed more than seven minutes off the clock and scored on Cofer's game-clinching 33-yard field goal, making the score 20-13.
+San Francisco then marched 59 yards in 14 plays, featuring a 16-yard completion from Young to Rice on third and 10, on a drive that consumed more than seven minutes off the clock and scored on Cofer's 33-yard field goal, making the score 20–13.
 Washington got the ball back with 2:15 remaining and had one last chance to drive for a tying score, but they could only advance a few yards before turning the ball over on downs, as Rypien's final two passes were dropped by wide open targets, receiver Ricky Sanders and tight end Ron Middleton.